TreyVanderpool/test_md/readme_how_to.md

     - zFAM-UID: yes
         Optional
-        Method: POST/PUT
+        Method: POST
         Mode: Basic and Query
         Request Only
-        This feature only works with the **zFAM-Modulo** header and instructs the service to generate a 32 character UID as part of the key.
-The only valid value is "yes".
+        Valid Values: yes
+        This feature can be used to auto generate a unique key for both basic and query mode formats.
+For basic mode requests it can generate two different keys depending on the **zFAM-Modulo** header.
+With **zFAM-Modulo** it creates the 37 character key listed above in the **zFAM-Modulo** definition and without it it returns the "plain" 32 character UID.
+	In query mode it generates the "plain" 32 character UID and uses that in the primary key field.
+	In both cases the new UID key is returned in the HTTP Status field.
+	**Note:** When this header is used zFAM ignores the "key" passed on the URL and inserts the value using this generated key.

     - zFAM-RangeBegin: @string_value@
         Optional